raspberrypilearning/focus-on-the-prize/en/step_6.md

 --- task ---

-Click the green flag a feww times to make sure that the boxes always move to an empty area of the stage, before they stop moving.
+Click the green flag a few times to make sure that the boxes always move to an empty area of the stage, before they stop moving.

 --- /task ---